ibm-cloud-docs/BlockStorage/set-host-queue-depth-settings-performance-and-endurance-storage.md

             </tr>
          </tbody>
 </table>

+The host setting doesn’t affect disk and controller latency.
+It affects only the latency that is observed by the host and application.

 Queue depth that exceeds the listed numbers can increase host I/O latency; while queue depth less than the listed number can reduce host I/O performance.
 Because each application is different, adjustment and observation are required to achieve maximum storage performance.